 How to freeze strawberries

-How do you remove the stem
+How do you remove the stem from a strawberry

 You don’t need a fancy gadget to remove the stem from a strawberry, you can easily use a knife.
 However, if you’re going to removing a lot of stems and you want pretty strawberries a strawberry huller comes in handy.
 I use a very inexpensive simple one to pinch out the stems.